 If you are already receiving a pension from the Scheme and you are re-employed (including starting a new office) in local government or by an employer who offers membership of the LGPS, your pension may be affected.
 Your pension will only be affected if some or all of it was built up before 1 April 2015.
-You must tell the LGPS administering authority that pays your pension about your new employment or office, regardless of whether you join the Scheme in your new position.
-They will let you know whether your pension in payment is affected in any way.
+You must tell us about your new employment or office, regardless of whether you join the Scheme in your new position.
+We will let you know whether your pension in payment is affected in any way.